Are You Part Of These Coffee Trends?

 People are no longer treating coffee as a commodity and are pursuing unique coffee experiences around every corner.
 This is led by tremendous double-digit growth in specialty coffee consumption across the past few years.
 With increased sophisticated and evolving craft coffee culture, we see the demand for espresso-based drinks, led by lattes and cappuccinos, growing too.
 Almost half of coffee is enjoyed with milk or sugar, and only a small minority are enjoying it, like me, black.
 When it comes to milk, cow milk is no longer the expectation with more consumers drinking alternative milksthan ever before.

-Drip Coffee Makers Are Being Left Behind
+Filter Coffee Makers Are Being Left Behind

-In the last several years, there has been a double-digit decrease in those brewing coffee on traditional drip machines.
+In the last several years, there has been a double-digit decrease in those brewing coffee on traditional filter machines.
 We see these pot coffee makers being replaced by more convenient and efficient single-cup brewers, like the revolutionary Bruvi®, which have increased 50%+ in the past five years.

 Older Coffee Drinkers Are More Traditional